What Does Independent Contractor Compliance Mean?

 There are many different standards for determining whether a worker should be classified as an employee or independent contractor, and, unfortunately, these laws can get a bit confusing.
 Federal agencies including the Department of Labor (DOL) and Internal Revenue Service (IRS) as well as individual states have different laws and guidance documents that must be followed.
 Become familiar with these agencies and your state laws to make the best contractor compliance judgments.

 Next, put a process in place to clearly define worker status.
-Use written contracts for all independent contractor engagements and make sure your practices are kept up-to-date with changing laws and regulations.
+Use written contracts for all independent contractor engagements and make sure your practices are kept up to date with changing laws and regulations.
 Be vigilant—without proper management, it can be easy to misclassify or mismanage workers, which can put your company at risk for audits and penalties.

-Consider starting a program specifically for engagement and management of independent contractors.
-The program should take important factors into account such as your particular industry, and what state laws apply for proper classification of workers.
+Consider starting a program specifically for the engagement and management of independent contractors.
+The program should take important factors into account such as your industry, and what state laws apply for proper classification of workers.
 A program can help give you peace of mind, provide legal protection, and make your company an attractive place for independent contractors to work.

 How to Minimize Future Worker Misclassification Risk

-Navigating the large number of changing and often conflicting laws surrounding independent contractor classification is a complex process.
+Navigating a large number of changing and often conflicting laws surrounding independent contractor classification is a complex process.
 That’s why many companies choose to work with a firm that specializes in independent contractor engagement to help them properly assess their existing independent workforce to ensure they are compliantly engaged, paid, and managed.
 MBO, for example, gathers required classification documentation, vets every independent contractor, and reevaluates them for each new project to ensure an airtight contractor compliance program.

 While independent contractor compliance may seem daunting at first, with a bit of work and insight it can become a manageable process.
 Remain informed about the latest laws and regulations, take contractor compliance measures seriously, and ensure your human capital strategy includes processes to properly classify and engage independent talent.